Slopes of Siegel cusp forms and geometry of compactified Kuga varieties: Slope of

 \begin{theorem} Suppose that $g\ge 2$ and $\Bar{X_g^n}$ is a Namikawa compactification of $X_g^n$ with canonical singularities.
 Then \begin{enumerate} \item $\kappa(X_g^n)=\half g(g+1)$ if $s_{\min}(g)<g+n+1$; \item $\kappa(X_g^n)=0$ if $s_{\min}(g)=s(D)=g+n+1$ and $D$ is rigid; \item $\kappa(X_g^n)=-\infty$ if $s_{\min}(g)>g+n+1$ (even if the singularities are not canonical). \end{enumerate} \end{theorem}

 {\it Proof:\/} The first case (what one might call relatively general type) follows easily from~\cite[Proposition~9.2]{ma}.
-Pulling back via the morphism $f\colon \Bar{X_g^n}^\sharp\to \Bar\cA_g$, this implies that for sufficiently divisible $k$ one has $kK_X\ge f^*(k(g+n+1)L-k\Delta_\cA)$.
+Pulling back along $f\colon \Bar{X_g^n}^\sharp\to \Bar\cA_g$, this implies $kK_X\ge f^*(k(g+n+1)L-k\Delta_\cA)$ for sufficiently divisible~$k$.
 So it is enough to show that the $\QQ$-divisor $(g+n+1)L-\Delta_\cA$ is big: however, since it has slope strictly greater than $s_{\min}(g)$ it is in the interior of the effective cone and can therefore be written as the sum of an effective divisor and an ample divisor.

 In the second case, the same argument shows that $K_X$ is effective, since it dominates the pullback of the effective divisor $(g+n+1)L-\Delta_\cA$.
 Therefore $\kappa(X_g^n)\ge 0$.
 On the other hand, if some multiple of $K_X$ moves, then so does some multiple of $(g+n+1)L-\Delta_\cA$, which is to say that some multiple of $D$ moves, but $D$ is rigid.